-If you don’t want to stay with the same car insurance provider, the alternative is to shop around to see if you can get a better deal by cancelling your current insurance policy.
+If you don’t want to stay with the same car insurance provider, the alternative is to compare quotes to see if you can get a better deal by cancelling your current insurance policy and moving elsewhere.

 Your insurer is likely to ask for a cancellation fee of around £50, but you should be able to get a refund for any unused cover (or your upcoming payments will be written off if you pay monthly).
 However, it’s important to check your policy documents carefully before cancelling, as some insurers will only offer a partial refund.

 Be aware you may also lose your no claims bonus for the year if you switch to a brand-new policy.